manschloemark/standup/README.md

   - Base classes for the Qt widgets related to reminders (ReminderOptions) and the python objects that actually make the reminders happen (Reminder) make it easy to implement new reminders.

 ## TODO
-- Make it easy to install and run
+- Make it easier to install and run
-- Add 'profiles' so users can save settings for quick reuse and name them
+- Add named profiles so users can save settings for quick reuse